Professional Tax Registration

 Here, the Government or Non- Government employer deducts the tax from the employee’s salary and deposits the same to the government.

-Benefits of Professional Tax Registration
+Professional Tax Registration Certificate (PTRC):

 Professional Tax Compliance